 “What Chögyam Trungpa Rinpoche taught about the underlying, fundamental uncertainty—which scientific tests now prove is more frightening to us than physical pain—is that the very basis of the fear itself is doubting ourselves, not trusting ourselves.” -Pema Chodron

-A few months ago I posted the question, “What are your open water swimming fears?”
-I received many responses.
-Fears ranged from “fish monsters biting my feet” and just the plain “unknown” of no lane line, floor, walls, the waves and “how do I get to the buoy in a straight line.”
+“What are your open water swimming fears or frustrations?”
+Fears can range from “fish monsters biting my feet” and just the plain “unknown” with no lane line, floor or walls to guide you, or maybe the ocean or jet ski waves the waves and “how do I get to the buoy in a straight line.”

 If you have fears or frustrations about swimming in an open water triathlon, don’t panic, Practice!
 Once you practice the recommendations, you should expect to be more comfortable in open water and have a level of confidence from knowing what to expect while you’re out there.

 First and foremost is your decision about your goal and WHY you want it for yourself, not unlike your decision to return to grad school, change your career or take on multisport, you must make a decision that is held with conviction before moving forward.